Ekiti State: Politics

-The State government is led by a democratically elected governor who works closely with members of the state's house of assembly.
+The State government is led by a democratically elected governor who works closely with members of the state's House of Assembly.
 The Capital of the State is Ado-Ekiti.

 Electoral system

 The electoral system of each state is selected using a modified two-round system.
-To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
-If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.
+To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of the state local government areas.
+If no candidate passes the threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.